-Ayran or doogh is a savory yogurt drink that's made with only three ingredients.
+Ayran or doogh is a savory yogurt drink that's made with only 3 ingredients in just 5 minutes.
 This refreshing drink pairs well with Mediterranean cuisine and is great for hydration.

 Yogurt is frequently used in Middle Eastern and Mediterranean and especially Turkish recipes mostly in savory dishes.
 From breakfast items such as cilbir (Turkish eggs) and appetizers like cacik (Turkish yogurt and cucumber) to soups such as yayla corbasi (Turkish yogurt soup) and sauces like tzatziki, yogurt has a special place in this regions cuisine and is regularly used in every meal.
 Today we're going to take a look at one of the most common drinks of the Middle East and the Mediterranean regions.
 It's called Ayran or Doogh, a delicious savory yogurt drink made with only three ingredients.

 What is ayran?

 It's is a Turkish yogurt drink made of only three ingredients: yogurt, water and salt.
 This traditional Turkish drink is salty and tangy and also healthy.
 This savory yogurt drink is usually served cold or with ice alongside main dishes for lunch or dinner.
 Some would say ayran is Turkey's national drink.
 However, this tasty drink is not limited to Turkey and can be found well beyond its borders.

 Aryan has other names in other locales.
 In Iran, this drink is known as doogh.
 This drink is probably just as popular in Iran as it is in Turkey and is traditionally served with kebab and rice.
 Doogh can be made with plain or carbonated water.
 The Abali region of Iran makes the most popular yogurt drink in Iran.